Smart Bidding is one of the most underrated features of Google Adwords Marketing strategy.

 How does it work?
 As the name implies, this strategy helps you get the most number of clicks in a certain budget.

 While smart bidding may appear simple on paper, there are plenty of nuances involved.
 It can get quite complicated.
-Worry not, make use of these strategies and tips so that you can generate more clicks, more sales with your Google Ads without having to spend hours chained to your desk.
+Worry not, make use of these strategies and tips so that you can generate more clicks and more sales with your Google Ads without having to spend hours chained to your desk.

 The best part – these strategies can be implemented right away.